 Scope of Expertise

-Our board-certified pediatric epileptologists are leaders in providing the most advanced testings and treatments including:
+Our board-certified pediatric epileptologists are leaders in providing the most techniques in treating epilepsy.

 - Epilepsy Monitoring Unit (EMU) Stays (Video EEG Monitoring)